Bambo-Rambo/RNG-Guides/DexNavRNG.md

 # DexNav RNG Abuse Guide

-### **Because PokeRadar patch RNG was only the beginning!**
+**Because PokeRadar patch RNG was only the beginning!**

 After almost 7 years since ORAS came out, it's finally time to officially release the tool and the method to manipulate the trickiest of the encounters in generation 6 games.

-Abusing the DexNav mechanics, has always been a cool way to obtain unique Pokemon which can have a random egg move (if not genderless), the Hidden Ability (if exists), up to 3 perfect guaranteed IVs, a boost to the level, while some Pokemon outside of the Hoenn Pokedex, cannot be obtained otherwise.
+Abusing the DexNav mechanics, has always been a cool way to obtain unique Pokemon which can have a random egg move (if not genderless), the Hidden Ability (if exists), up to 3 perfect guaranteed IVs, various boosts to their level, while some Pokemon outside of the Hoenn Pokedex, cannot be obtained otherwise.

 The most impressive feature of DexNav however, is that similarly to PokeRadar in XY games, special patches can be generated that result in guaranteed (square) shiny Pokemon.